CGC Registry

 Set Description:

-Synopsis: This is a complete set of 67 books with a minimum grade of 9.0.
-Highlights of this set are the first 14 issues (Showcase #30-34 and Aquaman #1-10), all of which are highest graded examples with Showcase #31 and #33 and Aquaman #1, #2, #4 and #9 topping the census alone.
+Synopsis: But this set doesn’t LOL.
+This is a complete set of 67 books with a minimum grade of 9.0, which has topped the Registry since 2019.
+Highlights of this set are the first 14 issues (Showcase #30-34 and Aquaman #1-10), all of which are highest graded examples with Showcase #31 and #33 and Aquaman #1, #2, #5 and #8 topping the census alone.
 The set also contains the single highest graded example of the first appearance of the Black Manta (Issue #35).
-Sixty-five of our books are highest graded examples as of March 2024 with 27 books single highest graded and almost half of our books come from pedigree collections.
+Sixty-five of our books are highest graded examples as of March 2024 with 27 books single highest graded and almost half of our books from pedigree collections.
 And FWIW, there are only four books out there currently that would upgrade this set.
-This is thus our best set in terms of the census of any set this size.
+Put in another way, if one had highest graded copies of every issue in this set, the score would only be 660 points higher (101,515) than our current score of 100,855 points; while the highest score any other collector could achieve with the absolute highest graded books outside this set would be 78,648.
+This is thus easily our best set in terms of the census-not registry points or value-of any set containing more than 50 books.

 Background: Aquaman was created by Paul Norris and Mort Weisinger and debuted in More Fun Comics #73 (November 1941).
 Aquaman's appearances in More Fun Comics continued until issue #107, after which all superhero stories were replaced with humor features.
 In 1946, Aquaman was transferred to Adventure Comics with issue #103 along with the other superhero features from More Fun Comics.
 Aquaman would continue to feature in Adventure Comics for the next 15 years, making him one of the few DC superheroes to appear continuously throughout the 1950s.